zerohalo/weatherrupert/README.md

 **SIGSTOP/SIGCONT for idle pipelines** — When all viewers disconnect from a pipeline, the FFmpeg subprocess is frozen with `SIGSTOP` at the OS level.
 It doesn't spin in a loop or decode silence — it's fully stopped by the kernel and consumes zero CPU.
 When a viewer reconnects, it's resumed with `SIGCONT`.
 This is the main mechanism behind the "does nothing when idle" goal.

-**Flush window on resume** — Resuming a frozen FFmpeg creates a problem: old encoded frames and audio sit in OS pipe buffers from before the pause.
-Without intervention, the viewer sees a brief flash of the previous slide and hears a stutter.
-To handle this, the broadcast hub drops all output for 750ms after resume, and the music relay drains stale audio from the kernel pipe buffer using a non-blocking read on a duplicated file descriptor.
-The result is a clean transition.
+**Flush window on resume** — Resuming a frozen FFmpeg creates a problem: old encoded frames and audio sit in FFmpeg's internal thread queue and OS pipe buffers from before the pause.
+Without intervention, the viewer hears a burst of stale audio.
+To handle this, the music relay drains stale audio from the kernel pipe buffer using non-blocking reads, and the broadcast hub discards all output for a flush window derived from the audio thread queue size (~1.7s).
+The window is reset at the actual moment of resume, not when the viewer first connects, so relay reconnection time doesn't eat into it.

 **Lock-free weather reads via `atomic.Pointer`** — The renderer reads weather data on every frame (5 fps, ~3.5 MB RGBA per frame).
 Using `atomic.Pointer[WeatherData]` means the background refresh goroutine can swap in new data without ever blocking the render loop.
 No mutex on the hottest path in the system.